linkyard/docker-git-sync/README.md

 mount this as a volume through docker or an orchestrator like kubernetes.

-If you want to execute arbitrary commands when changes to the git repository are detected, place shell-scripts into the foler `/update-hooks` by mounting a volume with those scripts into the container.
+If you want to execute arbitrary commands when changes to the git repository are detected, place shell-scripts into the folder `/update-hooks` by mounting a volume with those scripts into the container.

 ## Configuration